Force over Distance: Chapter 41

 Okay then.

 He took a breath.
 He dug into himself, and he thought about problems.
 Not his specific problem, but problems in general.
 Ways around and through.
 Arrays.
-He was a member of an array, a layered set, observed by Riley, flowering with small differences, flagged to be culled.
-He had to get himself out of his bonds and he had to get this D-brane through the bottleneck of whatever allowable permutations were out there, and, for fuck’s sake, he might actually have a chance of pullin’ the the thing off if he were in superposition—
+He was a member of an array, a layered set, observed by Riley, flowering with small differences from his alternate selves, flagged to be culled.
+He had to get himself out of his bonds and he had to get this D-brane through the bottleneck of whatever allowable permutations were out there, and, for fuck’s sake, he might actually have a chance of pullin’ the thing off if he were in superposition—

 Ah.
 Success.
 Fuck, better than success; this was satisfying.
 There’d always been something in him that loved a job done well.

 Now.
-How, exactly, was he t’get off the fuckin’ deck plating?
+How, exactly, was he to get off the fuckin’ deck?

 With a click of total acceptance, he admitted there was no way to cut free.
 It wasn’t happening.
 He flipped through a catalogue of possible options and settled on—

 Leverage.
-Given the bite of the bonds and the friction involved, he’d cause a fair bit of damage, up to an effective flay of his own forearms.
+Given the bite of the bonds and the friction involved, he’d cause a fair bit of damage, up to and maybe including an effective flay of his own forearms.
 That’d be costly.

 Given the stakes, that cost was immaterial.

-Young shifted again, turning on his side with his back to Scott.
-He reached behind him and ran his fingertips over a ridge in Scott’s jacket, tracing his way up until he’d found the man’s collar.
-Delicately, he reached inside and found the metal chain of the lieutenant’s dog tags.
+Young turned on his side with his back to Scott.
+He ran his fingertips over a ridge in Scott’s jacket, tracing his way up until he’d found the man’s collar.
+Delicately, he reached inside for the chain of the lieutenant’s dog tags.
 Slowly, he worked the chain free.

 Riley continued to shield him.